 • Julie's involvement and love for musical theatre began as a child.
 On stage she has performed in multiple shows over the years and now sings on a regular basis with the Broadway Gals at Centrestage.
 Backstage you will find her helping in a variety of roles including wardrobe and stage crew.

 Julie served on the committee for Harlequin Musical Theatre before moving north to Orewa.
-She is delighted to be convening the NAPTA judging for 2025.
+She is delighted to be convening the NAPTA judging for a second year and looking forward to being back on stage in 2026.

 Selection of Judges